Pillars of a continuous testing maturity model

 It does not matter where you are on the path to testing excellence; even the largest and most well-funded teams need to get in the habit of self-evaluation.
 You either optimize and improve, or you get left in the dust.

-That is why Perfecto makes for the perfect (pun intended) partner for your testing journey.
+That is why Perfecto makes for the perfect (pun intended) continuous testing platform for your testing journey.
 Our ability to scale along with you as you grow — to provide the number of tests and devices you need — are unparalleled.
 And whether you are new to testing or a seasoned expert, you will always need help in one form or another.
 Perfecto’s support system is always on and always available 24/7.

 Perfecto will fit into your testing maturity model like a glove.
 And with a slew of awards won and more than half of Fortune 500 companies as customers, testing excellence follows wherever Perfecto goes.